Integer programs with bounded subdeterminants and two nonzeros per row: Refining a near embedding

 {\em Case (ii).} There is a vertex subset $X \subseteq V(H_2)$ such that $|X| \le 2h-2 < 2 q^4$ that hits all the odd $S$-paths in $H_2$.
 We claim that $X$ is the required set in our theorem.
 If $X$ happens to contain any vertex $v' \in N$, we delete this vertex and add its neighbor $v \in W \cap V(C_2)$ to the hitting set $X$.
 Below, we assume that $X$ and $N$ are disjoint.

 Toward a contradiction, assume that $H_1 - X$ contains an odd cycle $C_3$.
 This odd cycle contains an internal vertex of $V$.
-By Menger's theorem applied to the graph $H_2 - X$, we can either find two disjoint $V(C_2)$--$V(C_3)$ paths or one vertex that hits all such paths.
-In the first case, we can find an odd $S$-path in $H_2 - X$ using the odd cycle $C_3$, the two $V(C_2)$--$V(C_3)$ paths and possibly some vertices in $N$ with the incident edges, contradicting the fact that $X$ meets all odd $S$-paths.
+By Menger's theorem applied to the graph $H_1 - X$, we can either find two disjoint $V(C_2)$--$V(C_3)$ paths or one vertex $v$ that hits all such paths.
+In the first case, we can find an odd $S$-path $Q$ in $H_1 - X$ using the odd cycle $C_3$, the two $V(C_2)$--$V(C_3)$ paths and possibly some vertices in $N$ with the incident edges.
+Notice that $Q$ contains an internal vertex of $V$, because $G_0^+ \cap D_1$ is bipartite, and thus contains no odd $S$-path.
+It follows that $Q$ is fully contained in $H_2-X$, contradicting the fact that $X$ meets all odd $S$-paths in $H_2$.
 In the second case, consider the set $X \cup \{v\}$.
+Observe that $C_3$ is fully contained in $H_2$, as follows from the fact that $G_0^+ \cap D_1$ is bipartite and $\{v\}$ separates $V(C_2)$ from $V(C_3)$ in $H_1 - X$.
 Since $|X \cup \{v\}| \leq 2h - 2 + 1 \leq 2h$ and $G$ is $(2h)$-resilient, $G - (X \cup \{v\})$ has a rich component.
-If this rich component contains some vertex of odd cycle $C_3$, then it has to be fully contained in $H_2$ since $X \cup \{v\}$ separates $C_2$ and $C_3$, which contradicts our hypothesis.
+If this rich component contains some vertex of odd the cycle $C_3$, then the rich component has to be fully contained in $H_2$ since $X \cup \{v\}$ separates $V(C_2)$ from $V(C_3)$, which contradicts our hypothesis.
 Hence, the rich component is disjoint from $C_3$.
 This is a contradiction to the fact that the odd cycle packing number of the rich component equals that of $G$.
-This proves our second claim, and concludes the proof of the theorem. \end{proof}
+This concludes the proof of the theorem. \end{proof}